Setting Out Your Position

 Even if the lease is a non-retail commercial lease, mediation can still be used and in most cases should before because it will very often bring about a resolution.

-Being legally represented at mediation is a great advantage from our experience as the legal issues can be dealt with in precise way.
-We will seek to focus the other party’s mind as to the strengths of your case in a persuasive way so as to give the matter the best chance of resolution at this early stage.
+Getting lease advice prior or during mediation is a great advantage as the legal issues can be dealt with in precise way.
+We will seek to focus the other party’s mind as to the strengths of your case in a persuasive way to give the matter the best chance of an early resolution.